shawnrhoads/gu-psyc-347/docs/module-00-00_Syllabus.md

 ## Course goals

-1. Understand the following: what are computational models, why use computational models, when to use computational models, and how data are fit to models.
+1. Understand the following: what are computational models, why use computational models, when to use computational models, and how models are fit to data
 2. Survey selected topics on social behavior through lectures, readings, discussions, and hands-on tutorials
-3. Learn how to write code for data science using the [Python programming language](https://www.python.org/) and [Jupyter Notebooks](https://jupyter.org/)
+3. Learn how to write code for data science using the Python programming language and Jupyter Notebooks
-4. Work collaboratively to “fit” data to models and evaluate their performance
+4. Fit models to data and evaluate their performance
 5. Interpret the results of a social behavioral experiment
-6. Gain a richer understanding of how computational modeling advances psychological science
+6. Gain a richer understanding of how computational modeling advances psychological science and neuroscience

 ## Meeting these goals